Uckfield College

 Uckfield College (formerly Uckfield Community Technology College) is a community college situated in Uckfield, UK.
 It has approximately 1,720 students, including 370 in the sixth form college.
-The current principal is Hugh Hennebry, who joined the college in 2008.
+As of September 2023, Sara Marshallsay is the Principal.

 Inspections by Ofsted

-As of 2022, the college's most recent full inspection by Ofsted was in 2013, with a judgement of Good.
-A short inspection in 2017 confirmed this judgement.
+The college's most recent full inspection by Ofsted was in 2024, with a judgement of Outstanding in every area.

 School activities

 The college runs a number of educational and cultural events, including an annual Model United Nations known as "MUNGA" (Model United Nations General Assembly), international group trips, and local student drama and music performances.

+Logo

+The college's current logo (introduced in 2018 as part of a rebrand) depicts a shield with a Martlet along with the school's name and colours.

 Previous headteachers

-Past Headteachers are: Craig Pamphilon 1999 to 2008, David Rebbitt 1977 to 1999, Malcolm Elliman 1974 to 1977 and Harold Pearmain 1953 to 1974.
+Past Headteachers are: Harold Pearmain 1953 to 1974, Malcolm Elliman 1974 to 1977, David Rebbitt 1977 to 1999, Craig Pamphilon 1999 to 2008, Hugh Hennebry 2008 to 2023 and Sara Marshallsay from 2023-present.